 Moreover, even Paul (maybe on an off day) insists in Galatians 3:28 that for believing Christians, “There is neither Jew nor Greek, slave nor free, male nor female, for you are all one in Christ Jesus.”
 No male or female?
 If that’s not “rejecting” what ADF calls God’s “immutable design,” at the least it relativizes and shrugs it off.

 Although, ADF will have none of it: “Therefore, to reject one’s biological gender is to reject the work of the Creator and imply that God made a mistake.
 God does not make mistakes.”

 Except that being born and living outside their rigid and limited frame of “biological gender” is acknowledged in scripture (if too rarely) as part of “God’s design,” within the presumably inexhaustible variety of its plural divinity.
 And if “God does not make mistakes,” then that variety is not a mistake either.

-I don’t expect these reflections to persuade any strong supporter of the ADF outlook, common among more conservative evangelicals.
-Their interpretive frame, (what scholars call a hermeneutic) utterly forbids it; and for them their hermeneutic rules (and should rule us too.).
+I don’t expect these reflections to persuade any strong supporter of the ADF outlook, common among more conservative evangelicals and their political allies.
+Their interpretive frame, (what scholars call a hermeneutic) utterly forbids it; and for them their hermeneutic rules (and they believe it should rule us too.).